 Today, we face widespread inequality in society, still rampant human rights infringements and discrimination, rising severe poverty, unemployment, unjust treatment of people with disabilities, child abuse in the family, domestic violence, social withdrawal, discrimination of minorities and so on; there is no end to listing social problems.
 The urging issue of post-COVID-19 problems are the same.
 These problems pose issues for whole society, but when looked at closely, they depend on how society can protect ‘the last person’s right to life’ as Makino stated.
 We can say that this is the mission of social welfare.

-At the Japanese Society for the Study of Social Welfare (JSSW), we are engaged in research from various perspectives to build and society where everyone’s human rights are ensured through mutual recognition of diverse values between all citizens.
-Moreover, we are engaged in the following activities: organization of academic gatherings (annually two national conferences and JSSW forums in regional blocks), publication of the society’s journal Social Welfare Studies (four times annually) and our English e-journal Japanese Journal of Social Welfare (once annually), presentation of the JSSW Award (Academic Award and Incentive Award), exchanges with related academic association in Japan and in other countries.
+The Japanese Society for the Study of Social Welfare (JSSW) is a large organization that was established in 1954 and currently embraces 4,427 members (as of July 1, 2020).
+At the society, we conduct research from various perspectives to build a society where all citizens can mutually recognize diverse values and everyone’s human rights can be protected.
+Also, we are mainly engaged in the following activities: organization of academic gatherings (annually two national conferences and JSSW forums in regional blocks), publication of the society’s journal Social Welfare Studies (four times annually) and our English e-journal Japanese Journal of Social Welfare (once annually), presentation of the JSSW Award (Academic Award and Incentive Award), exchanges with related academic associations in Japan and in other countries.
 We particularly focus on international academic exchange and have been engaged in tripartite exchanges.
-In addition to academic exchange with the Korean Association for Social Welfare Studies, we have also built ties with the Social Welfare Research Committee of the Chinese Sociological Association.
+In addition to academic exchanges with the Korean Association for Social Welfare Studies, we have also built ties with the Social Welfare Research Committee of the Chinese Sociological Association.